 As long as you have chips in your possession, you're allowed to stay for however long you like.
 Since this is a casino theme park and not an actual casino, you're not allowed to exchange the chips back for money.
 Nevertheless, you're sure to get your money's worth with the authentic casino gaming experience being offered here!

 The fee system and food menu are available in English as well, to help international visitors feel more at ease.

-Drinks in the shop start at 300 yen for a soft drink, or 700 yen for an alcoholic drink.
-There's also a maid original blend going for 400 yen, and the recipe for this drink changes according to the conversations you've had so far.
-Definitely try it out if you're looking for a more maid cafe-like vibe to your visit!
+Drinks in the shop start at 300 yen for a soft drink or 700 yen for an alcoholic beverage.
+There's also an original maid blend going for 400 yen, and the recipe for this drink changes according to the conversations you've had so far.
+Try it out if you're looking for a more maid cafe-like vibe to your visit!

 Written by Naho Jisikyu.
 English translation by Huimin Pan